bioDS/rnni_geometry_paper/jomb_reviews_2nd_round.md

     - We added indices DCT and RNNI throughout the manuscript.

 - p7 l60: d(.) please clarify which distance is meant here
-    - We added indices RNNI and DCT to the distances
+    - We added indices RNNI and DCT to the distance notations

 - p9 l34: "identical to the restricting" is not correct.
 Replace with something like "identical to the restriction of all trees on".
-    - we modified this sentence to: "We will see that this path is identical to the path resulting from restricting all trees on the path FP(T_r,R_r), [...]"
+    - We modified this sentence to: "We will see that this path is identical to the path resulting from restricting all trees on the path FP(T_r,R_r), [...]"

 - p10 l22: "by one (length move): Are the parentheses necessary?
     - No. We deleted the paranthesis.